 We have awarded £18 million in ISCF funding to a UK-based consortium led by Rolls-Royce, with matched funding of £18 million from industry.
-The consortium will develop a concept design with the first phase due to be concluded early 2021.
+This first phase was formally concluded on 30th June 2021. and successfully developed a concept design.

-- return £52 billion of value to the UK economy by 2050 if a full fleet of 16 power stations is built
+- return £52 billion of value to the UK economy if a full fleet of 16 power stations is built

 - generate a £250 billion export market with job creation of up to 40,000 high-value jobs